qtnc/swan/docs/embedding.md

 - *Path resolver*: the path resolver resolves a relative path to an absolute one.
 By default, usual path syntax is used, with indifferent `/` or `\` separators, `..` for parent directory and `.` for current directory.
 An exception should be thrown when encountering an invalid path.
 - *file loader: the file loader takes an absolute path and loads the corresponding source file.
 By default, it loads files from the current directory.
 You can override this to load sources from custom or non file-based storage, to prevent unwanted file access, or to disable imports completely.
 An exception should be thrown when trying to load an unexisting file.
 - *compilation message receiver*: the compilation message receiver collects messages generated during the compilation (error messages).
 By default, messages are printed to standard output.
+- *import hook*: you can have greater control on imports with the hook.
+For each import made in C++ or in Swan, it is called at different steps: immediately at request (IMPORT_REQUEST), before trying to look in a file (BEFORE_IMPORT), once the file has been loaded but not yet run (BEFORE_RUN), or after it has been run (AFTER_RUN).
+On the two first steps, you have the option to return false and let the normal process going, or push something on the stack and return true.
+This gives you the possibility to load C++ libraries on demand from Swan.
+For example you can initialize a network library and push a Socket class on the stac, but do it only when `import "Socket"` is found in the code.
+On the two last steps, you may examine what has been loaded on top of the stack and replace it with something else; the return value is ignored.